telecom-se/hpp/lab1/README.md

 - Last but not least : **Why do these low-level considerations are of the utmost practical interest for the programmer ?**

 In what follows, different programming activities will make your observe and then conclude on answers to those questions.
+** Write down your notes in a document, you will need to submit it along your code for the mechanical sympathy part**

 ## Who is actually executing your instructions?